 The more MPs hear from local people, the more likely they are to take action – it only takes a moment and could make a huge difference.

 Over 190 MPs are Breast Cancer Now Ambassadors

 So far, our Breast Cancer Now Ambassadors have campaigned successfully to Keep Kadcyla, introduced a Bill to improve access to off-patent drugs, been active in the All-Party Parliamentary Group on Breast Cancer and attended various events in Parliament including our annual wear it pink photocall.

-In the run-up to last year’s election in Wales, we also called on Assembly candidates to become Breast Cancer Now Ambassadors.
-Thanks to you, we have 25 Assembly Members who are committed to working with us.
-We’ll update our website very soon so that you can find out whether or not your AM pledged their support – watch this space.
+We have also called on Welsh Assembly Members to become Breast Cancer Now Ambassadors - thanks to you, we now have over 20 Assembly Members who are committed to working with us.
+Find out whether your Assembly Members have pledged their support.